 Next to the Butterfly Room is the “Bugs Alive!” room featuring all kinds of creepy crawlers.
 Don’t worry, they’re not roaming free like the butterflies.
 Look at all these huge cockroaches inside a glass case!

 At the top of the steps, you’ll spot a large skeleton of some sort of aquatic beast.
-It’s actually a 36-foot skeleton of a humpback whale, and it’s lit up like a Christmas tree at the top of the grand staircase, so you won’t miss it.
+It’s actually a 36-foot skeleton of a humpback whale.

 Smaller skeletons of more familiar walking animals sit under the giant whale bones.

-As you move into the individual rooms, you’ll find recreated environments from places all around the world.
 There’s a two-story Costa Rican rain forest, a Wisconsin woodlands room dedicated to local wildlife, and lots of African climates and scenes, like these fake rhinos.

 One of my favorites is the Nigerian room, which displays painted masks and fascinating art from the region.